 Even the etiquette experts like Miss Manners have weighed in on the issue.
 In this response to a reader question, Miss Manners says: “Baby showers are intended to be for friends who are actually having babies.
 A co-worker producing her daughter or granddaughter to collect goods from strangers is indeed a bald grab, devoid of friendship.”

-No matter how they feel about it, etiquette experts agree: If you decide to host a grandmother shower, tread carefully.
+No matter how they feel about it, etiquette experts agree: If you decide to host a grandmother shower and be the one who throws a baby shower for the new Grandma, tread carefully.

 Passing Down the Love is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 This means that if you click on a link and make a purchase, we may be compensated a small amount at no additional cost to you.
 This post contains affiliate links.

 Embracing the Grandma Shower Trend.

 If you are going to embrace the Grandma Shower trend, here are some do’s and don’ts when it comes to Grandmother Showers.